canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 short-lived on others.
 Spark Jobs may be launch occasionally, or multiple Spark Jobs may be running at the same times.

-On this, Spark is very different to other services and Data Platform (such as Kafka, MongoDB, PostgreSQL, etc), that are generally unique, with stable endpoints and up and running at all times.
+In this sense, Spark is very different from traditional database management systems (such as Kafka, MongoDB, PostgreSQL, etc), that are generally unique, with stable endpoints and up and running at all times.

 Such services generally expose a stable endpoint where relevant metrics (such as